-Using waterproof mascara sounds pretty point blank, right?
-You put it on, cry, it stays on.
-But, if you don’t want to cry or go swimming with it on, what’s the point?
+Using waterproof mascara sounds pretty straightforward, right?
+You put it on, cry, and it stays on.
+But, is waterproof mascara bad for eyelashes?
+Will it cause all of my lashes to fall out, leaving my eyelids bald?
+(There are a whole heck of a lot of waterproof mascara rumors swirling around out there.)
 How do you know what to look for?
-And how do you remove it without burning your eyes?
+And how do you remove waterproof mascara without burning your eyes?
 All good questions.
-That’s why we put together a beginners guide to navigating mascara and all of its wonderful waterproof abilities.
+That’s why we put together a beginner's guide to safely navigate mascara and all of its wonderful waterproof abilities.
 Here’s what you need to know!

-There’s no more flakes falling to your cheeks or messy, black streaks when using a formula that’s meant to withstand just about anything other than the remover itself.
+There will be no more messy black streaks when using a formula that’s meant to withstand just about anything other than the remover itself.

 Once you’ve coated your lashes with primer, swipe on your waterproof mascara for long-lasting, tear-proof, weather-proof and splash-proof lashes!
 Just start at the base of your lashes and wiggle the wand up towards the tips of your lashes.